 Your thermostat is the device that tells your heating equipment when it’s time to kick on and fill your home with warm air, and when it’s time to turn off.
 If the thermostat is not calibrated or working properly, it could result in your furnace turning on and off every few minutes, going all day long, or not turning on at all.

-If you have any issues with your furnace regarding these or other common furnace problems, or want to set up a tune-up to make sure your furnace is ready to keep you safe and warm all winter long, call Service Experts Heating & Air Conditioning and 614-334-3192 today and we’ll make sure your equipment is functioning properly.
+If you have any issues with your furnace regarding these or other common furnace problems, or want to set up a tune-up to make sure your furnace is ready to keep you safe and warm all winter long, call Stevenson Service Experts and 614-334-3192 today and we’ll make sure your equipment is functioning properly.